alexeyraspopov/dataclass/README.md

 Getters may receive arguments, however it is recommended to keep them primitive, so a model [won't know](https://en.wikipedia.org/wiki/Law_of_Demeter) about some others' internals.

-When you're modeling complex domains, you may find the need to have one record as a part of another record.
+When you're modeling complex domains, you may find the need to have one data class as a part of another data class.
 This library supports it seamlessly:

 ```javascript
 class Url extends Data {